SteelCompendium/data-bestiary-md/Fossil Cryptic.md

 **Solo Monster**

+- **Solo Turns**: The cryptic takes two turns each round.
+They can use two actions on each of their turns and can take each turn after any enemy's turn.
+While dazed, the cryptic can take one action and one maneuver per turn. - **End Effect**: At the end of their turn, the cryptic can take 5 damage to end one save ends effect affecting them.
+This damage can't be reduced in any way.

 **Churning Trunk**

 The cryptic emits a 1-square aura of swirling debris that obscures their form.
 Any enemy who enters the aura for the first time in a round or starts their turn there takes 5 damage.